 Improving regulatory cooperation makes economic sense.
-The US and EU have similar, although not identical, health and safety concerns for their citizens.
 At a time when national budgets are being cut, finding ways to achieve more with fewer resources is critical.
 One way would be to explore whether there is more that can be done to share data between regulators, so that scarce resources can be used more efficiently.

-We believe that Presidential-level support for enhanced technical regulatory dialogue is needed, and that inclusion in a possible agreement should be explored.
-Enhanced technical regulatory dialogues should seek holistic solutions to suit the needs of all parties and would not cause any unfair competitive disadvantages.
-While the expectations and commitment to meet them should be firm, we urge that the process remain flexible and able to evolve over time depending on changing circumstances.
-The process should also include regular participation of US and EU stakeholders, including industry, given the enormous importance of transatlantic economic relations to both economies.
+We believe that Presidential-level support for enhanced technical regulatory dialogue is needed, and that inclusion of this in a possible agreement should be explored.
+Enhanced technical regulatory dialogues should seek holistic solutions to suit the needs of all parties and not cause any unfair competitive disadvantages.
+While the expectations and commitment to meet them should be firm, we urge that the process remains flexible and able to evolve over time depending on changing circumstances.
+The process should also include regular participation of EU and US stakeholders, including industry, given the enormous importance of transatlantic economic relations to both economies.